jina-ai/clip-as-service/docs/user-guides/retrieval.md

 ## How to lower memory footprint?
 Sometimes the indexer will use a lot of memory because the HNSW indexer (which is used by `AnnLite`) is stored in memory.
 The efficient way to reduce memory footprint is dimension reduction.
 Retrieval in CLIP-as-service use [`Principal component analysis(PCA)`](https://en.wikipedia.org/wiki/Principal_component_analysis#:~:text=Principal%20component%20analysis%20(PCA)%20is,components%20and%20ignoring%20the%20rest.) to achieve this.

+### Whether PCA is needed in my case?
+It's hard to give an exactly number of how much memory should be used before you start indexing, but here are some facts that you can refer to:
+- Memory usage is **linear** to the data size
+- **1 million data (dim=512)** will approximately need **6G-7G memory**
+- Actual memory usage will be 3-5 times as the [theoretical memory usage of HNSW](https://github.com/nmslib/hnswlib/issues/37)

+So you can have an approximate estimation for memory usage based on your data size and dimension.
+And then compare it with the memory limit of your machine.

 ### Training PCA
 In order to train a PCA model, you need to prepare training data.